 When examining cruising routes it is important to recognise that sailing boats behave differently to power driven craft and that their actual line of travel may 'zigzag' across their intended direction of travel upwind as they are dependent on the wind direction.
-The UK Coastal Atlas of Recreational Boating, the RYA's spatial dataset6, should be consulted together with other available information to inform the siting of the developments with regard to navigation routes that may cross the larger sites.
+The UK Coastal Atlas of Recreational Boating should be consulted together with other available information to inform the siting of the developments with regard to navigation routes that may cross the larger sites.